jetty-project/codehaus-jetty6/jetty/branches/jetty-8/jetty-hightide/src/main/resources/README.txt

-This is the Jetty-hightide distribution which contains the core jetty modules, plus the 3rd party dependencies and integrations needed to create a full featured application server.
+This is the Jetty-hightide distribution which contains the core jetty modules, plus the 3rd party dependencies and integrations needed to create an application server.